anbox-cloud/discourse-docs/exp/capacity-planning.md

 An additional aspect to take into account when planning your resources is the number of required GPU slots (see [GPUs and instances](https://discourse.ubuntu.com/t/17768) for more information).

+[note type="information" status="Note"]Currently, Anbox Cloud does not have GPU support for virtual machines.
+This feature is planned for a future release.[/note]

 GPUs have limited capacity that can be shared amongst multiple instances, and GPU slots are a way to fine-tune how many instances can run on a given node.
 In a cluster setup, you define the number of available GPU slots for each node (see [Configure GPU slots](https://discourse.ubuntu.com/t/configure-cluster-nodes/28716#configure-gpu-slots) for instructions).

 To determine the best number of GPU slots for a specific GPU model, consider the following aspects: